JotaNil/DL-Challenge/README.md

 ## Error handling

 All endpoints will return the appropriate status code for the request.
-In the case that the response has a different than 200 status code, a string must be unrmashaled to parse the error that is returned in plain txt as the http go pkg marshals it.
+In the case that the response has a different from 200 status code, a string must be unmarshalled to parse the error that is returned in plain txt as the http go pkg marshals it.